shreekumar3d/thejas32-testbed/README.md

 This board sets up THEJAS32 a test microcontroller, controlled by a Raspberry Pi Pico.
 Some of the IO interfaces are routed to the Pico.
-This opens the door for many types of experimentation and learning, including clock control, timing, peripheral emulation, etc.  A brief background and intro to the board is in [this presentation at ChennaiFOSS 2024 conference](https://www.youtube.com/watch?v=wljsP2YMgHc) (video, 25 minutes).
+This opens the door for many types of experimentation and learning, including clock control, timing, peripheral emulation, etc.

+Useful background and goals for this board are well covered in my [recent talk at IndiaFOSS 2024](https://youtu.be/-m1KqcOkT5M?t=6345) (video, 25 mins).
+There is also a [AtiVEGA hackaday project](https://hackaday.io/project/197724-ativega) page.
+Look at hackaday for updates, what's going on in the project, etc.

+A somewhat detailed background and intro to the board is also in [this presentation at ChennaiFOSS 2024 conference](https://www.youtube.com/watch?v=wljsP2YMgHc) (video, 25 minutes) that I gave earlier this year.

 ![PCB Top View](images/pcb-top-view.png)